-Complete guide to visiting Saudi Arabia.
+Complete guide to backpacking in Saudi Arabia.
 Where to go, how to get around, safety, and visa requirements are all covered in this comprehensive post.

-The Kingdom of Saudi Arabia – a destination that’s allured travellers for decades.
+The Kingdom of Saudi Arabia is a destination that’s allured travellers for decades.

 Saudi Arabia has long been off-limits to foreign travellers.
 Tourist visas simply didn’t exist – there was basically no hope of a visit to the mysterious nation.